Table of Contents

 - Clinically significant drug intoxications (e.g. alcohol, barbiturates, sedatives, and hypnotics); however, therapeutic levels or therapeutic dosing of anticonvulsants, sedatives, and analgesics do not preclude the diagnosis.

-The ICU is the place in a hospital where the sickest patients are cared for.
-There are different types of ICU, each designed to serve a particular subset of patients in a customized fashion.
+The ICU is for patients with life-threatening conditions.
+There are different types of ICUs, each designed to serve a particular subset of patients in a customized fashion.

-The ICU team is large, but typically includes the physician-intensivist, the ICU nurse, pharmacist, physiotherapist, occupational therapist, dietician, and social worker, among others.
+The ICU team is large, but typically includes physician-intensivists, ICU nurses, pharmacists, physiotherapists, occupational therapists, dieticians, and social workers, among others.

 Each member of the team has unique and specific duties and responsibilities to ensure optimal ICU care.

-Some of the special devices found only in the ICU include ventilators, continuous renal replacement therapy, left ventricular assist device.
+Some of the special devices found only in the ICU include ventilators, continuous renal replacement therapy, left ventricular assist devices.

 SIRS represents a generalized non-specific response of the body to infection, inflammation, ischemia or trauma.
 Timely intervention is critical to evade progression to MODS.